Towards Automated Identification of Violation Symptoms of Architecture Erosion: Introduction

-In this study, we specifically concentrate on violation symptoms, as those are the most immediate symptoms of architecture erosion and they require the most attention from practitioners \cite{Li2022sae, Li2023wvs}.
+In this study, we specifically focus on violation symptoms, as those are the most immediate symptoms of architecture erosion and require the most attention from practitioners \cite{Li2022sae, Li2023wvs}.
 This symptom type stems from the definition of architecture erosion \cite{Li2022SMS}, as a violation causes the implemented architecture to diverge from the intended one.
 Architecturally-relevant violations in software systems include violations of design principles, architecture patterns, decisions, and requirements \cite{Li2022SMS}.
 The accumulation of violation symptoms can render the architecture completely untenable \cite{DeSilva2012AErsurvey}.
 For brevity, we refer to \textit{violation symptoms of architecture erosion} as \textit{violation symptoms} throughout the remainder of this paper.

-While a few temporary violation symptoms might be innocuous and might not result in software errors, the accumulation of architecture violations can affect architecture erosion \cite{PerryWolf1992AEr, DeSilva2012AErsurvey, Mendoza2021avd}; consequently, erosion negatively affects quality attributes, including maintainability and performance \cite{Li2021uae, Mendoza2021avd}.
-Thus, it is essential to identify and monitor violation symptoms to facilitate the maintenance of the system architecture and further reveal inconsistencies between the implemented and the intended architecture.
+While a few temporary violation symptoms might be innocuous and might not result in software errors, the accumulation of architecture violations result in architecture erosion \cite{PerryWolf1992AEr, DeSilva2012AErsurvey, Mendoza2021avd}; consequently, erosion negatively affects quality attributes, including maintainability and performance~\cite{Li2021uae, Mendoza2021avd}.
+Thus, it is essential to identify and monitor violation symptoms to facilitate the maintenance of the system architecture and further reveal architecture inconsistencies.
 This is the first step towards, eventually, repairing or mitigating architecture erosion \cite{DeSilva2012AErsurvey, Li2022SMS}.